jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 ## Review

-ES6 introduces several new features that aide in code organization:
+ES6 introduces several new features that aid in code organization:

 * Iterators provide sequential access to data or operations.
 They can be consumed by new language features like `for..of` and `...`.
 * Generators are locally pause/resume capable functions controlled by an iterator.
 They can be used to programmatically (and interactively, through `yield`/`next(..)` message passing) *generate* values to be consumed via iteration.
 * Modules allow private encapsulation of implementation details with a publicly exported API.
 Module definitions are file-based, singleton instances, and statically resolved at compile time.
 * Classes provide cleaner syntax around prototype-based coding.
 The addition of `super` also solves tricky issues with relative references in the `[[Prototype]]` chain.

-These new tools should be your first stop when trying to improve the architecture of your JS projects as you embrace ES6.
+These new tools should be your first stop when trying to improve the architecture of your JS projects by embracing ES6.